guettli/deadends-of-it/README.md

 Java was a big hype and is still wide spread.
 It is no "deadend" yet, but declining: http://sotagtrends.com/?tags=[python,java] In 2003 I was seaking a new job in a new city (Chemnitz).
 Most jobs for software developers where for Java or C/C++ developers.
 But I found a company where I can use Python daily ([tbz-pariv](http://www.tbz-pariv.de/))

 I just don't know if XSLT is a programming language or a data format.
 I never liked it.
 It was way too verbose, it was complicated to write.
 It was not a real programming language and simple things got complicated soon.
-I am happy to see XLST going: http://sotagtrends.com/?tags=[xslt]
+I am happy to see XSLT going: http://sotagtrends.com/?tags=[xslt]

 Perl vs Python: http://sotagtrends.com/?tags=[perl,python]